 Avery Kowalke, MS, LPC

-Hello!
-I grew up in Wisconsin and am thrilled to give back to my community as a mental health counselor.
+I grew up in Dane County and love being able to work in my community as a mental health counselor.
 At the end of my 7th grade school year, the teachers handed out recognitions to each student in the class and mine was for "great empathy."
 I'm pretty sure I didn't know what empathy was for another 10 years, but eventually realized that I have always been a sensitive, empathetic person.

 Years later, I learned about the Person-Centered approach by Carl Rogers in graduate school, which encourages counselors to approach clients with "unconditional positive regard."
 It resonated instantly.
 I was inspired and thought about Carl Rogers all the way home on the city bus ride, and wrote a song about him the moment I got home!
 I truly care about my clients and believe that my "great empathy" and unconditional positive regard is apparent in my relationships with them.